Token

 FT is the native token of Flying Tulip.
 It exists to:

 - Preserve and compound capital: Primary raise proceeds are not spent; they are deployed into conservative, liquid yield.
-That funds ecosystem development (infrastructure, operations) first; any surplus is routed to ongoing buyback‑and‑burn.
+That funds ecosystem development (infrastructure, operations) first; any surplussurplusBacking capital yield remaining after the ecosystem budget; the surplus is used for buyback-and-burn.View glossary entry is routed to ongoing buyback-and-burnbuyback-and-burnA mechanism that buys FT on the open market and sends it to an irrecoverable address, permanently reducing supply.
+May be funded by backing capital yield surplus, protocol revenue/fees, or released backing capital from withdrawals.View glossary entry.

 Issuance & supply (high‑level)

 FT has a maximum supply of 10,000,000,000 (10B).
-New FT enters circulation primarily through the Public Capital Allocation at a fixed mint rate of 10 FT per $1 contributed (implied $0.10).
+New FT enters circulation primarily through the Capital Allocation at a fixed mint rate of 10 FT per $1 contributed (implied $0.10).
 We mint only in proportion to capital actually allocated; there is no inflation beyond this minting and subsequent cross‑chain movements.

-The Perpetual PUT Option (for primary allocations)
+The Perpetual PUT (for primary allocations)

-Divest any portion of your FT for the same asset and amount you originally contributed (e.g., 10,000 FT ↔ 1,000 USDC).
+ExitExitAction that exercises the Perpetual PUT at par; the original asset/amount is returned.View glossary entry any portion of your FT at par for the same asset and amount you originally contributed (e.g., 10,000 FT ↔ 1,000 USDCUSDCStablecoins accepted in PCA contributions and used across products; each has distinct risk/peg mechanics.View glossary entry).

 Flying Tulip routes multiple cashflow streams toward FT: